meeadsaberi/speed-limit-alignment/README.md

 **UNSW Sydney · ADB AI for Safer Roads Innovation Challenge 2026**

-This work answers the challenge question directly: **where are posted speed limits misaligned with road function and vulnerable-road-user (VRU) exposure?** The focus is not on whether drivers speed, but on whether the posted limit itself is appropriate for the road — to support evidence-based speed-limit review across Asia and the Pacific.
+This work answers the challenge question directly on **where the posted speed limits are misaligned with road function and vulnerable road user (VRU) exposure?** The focus is not on whether drivers are speeding, but on whether the posted limit itself is appropriate for the road environment, particularly where pedestrians and cyclists are present.
+The goal is to support evidence-based speed-limit reviews across Asia and the Pacific.

 ## Method